Set up development environment

 If you encounter a crash (SIGKILL

-) while running this command on macOS, it's probably about lack of Bluetooth permission.
+) while running this command on macOS, it's probably caused by the lack of Bluetooth permissions.
 You can fix it by adding this permission for your Terminal app (System Preferences -> Security & Privacy -> Bluetooth).

 The Home Assistant configuration is stored in the config